 The corresponding changes for the markers on the week time-line will be automatically added to the hour time-lines, which is shown above.
-You can also mark and unmark the plotted bar by clicking and dragging with the left and the right mouse button.
+You can also mark and unmark the plotted bar by dragging and dropping with the left and the right mouse button.